 If you have maxed out your drawer space, think about pulling out your longest and bulkiest tools, such as that ladle or whisk or potato masher, and placing them in a decorative container on the counter.
 For a clean look, consider placing all of your wooden utensils in one container.

 If you’ve taken an inventory and still require more space, there are other solutions.
 Magnetized strips are becoming very popular.
 Mostly used for knives, these strips of aluminum or heavy duty stainless steel (the more expensive option) can be adhered to the backsplash or under the top cabinets and hold the blades.
 They come in different lengths.
 Some come in a wood look and can also have hooks for those utensils that can easily be hung from holes in their handles.
 If you don’t use a knife block, or have too many knives for one, a strip is one of the safest ways to store them.
 They keep knives out of reach of children and keep adults from risking a cut when rummaging through a utensil drawer.

 Some creative storage solutions include a picture frame filled with chicken wire and small hooks, or taking a tip from your dad’s workshop and using a pegboard.
-You can even install small shelves under the top cabinets and place decorative baskets there to hold certain utensils, or you can install pull-out drawers.
+You can even buy ready to install kitchen cabinets, place it under the top cabinets and place decorative baskets there to hold certain utensils, or you can install pull-out drawers.
 A basket hanger on a nearby wall or even the back of a pantry door could be a practical solution.

 At a time when families are busier than ever and just having the time to cook is a luxury, take a cue from those TV chefs and keep those gadgets close at hand so you can prepare a meal quickly and become the star in your own kitchen.